PostgREST/postgrest/README.md

 data (including your API server).

-The PostgREST exposes HTTP interface with safeguards to prevent surprises, such as enforcing idempotent PUT requests, and
+The PostgREST exposes HTTP interface with safeguards to prevent surprises, such as enforcing idempotent PUT requests.

 See examples of [PostgreSQL
 constraints](http://www.tutorialspoint.com/postgresql/postgresql_constraints.htm)